 Humans do this to some extent when we lose something.
 We rewind our timeline and retrace our steps.
 It reduces the number of possible places to look to a manageable number.
 Perhaps a small predator like a cat does something similar to locate possible prey and water.
 There’s also the possibility that the cat is just trained to think this is a game.
 It does appear they are built to appeal to us in many subtle ways, so the cat could just be humoring me when I ask about the mouse.

 Keeping any sort of animal in the house is a strange thing, when you stop and consider it.
 This is commonly explained on utilitarian grounds.
 Dogs make good hunting companions and good sentries.
 Cats keep rodent populations down.
 But, there’s something else.
 We make strong emotional bonds with our pets and anthropomorphize their behavior.
 Pets have no utilitarian value to modern people, but we have more of them than ever, spending billions on them.

-It is another reminder that economic man is nonsense idea made up by dull-witted people to make life seem simpler.
+It is another reminder that economic man is a nonsense idea made up by dull-witted people to make life seem simpler.
 We are motivated by more complex forces.
 Spiritual belief is one of modern man’s oldest traits, perhaps the oldest behavior trait.
 It most likely co-evolved with language.
 A desire to be on the right side of whatever it is behind the world has been at the heart of all of man’s endeavors.
 Our pets are most likely some part of that desire.

 Now you have it, a post about cats and yes, it is an extended metaphor for something else.
 In America, Thanksgiving is upon us and I will be taking a much needed break from life’s travails.
 For those in the states, Happy Thanksgiving and thank you for reading.
 For my international readers, enjoy another day at the salt mine and thank you for reading.